 If it’s at all financially and logistically viable, why not throw an annual Employee Appreciation Event?
 This is all about showing your people how much you value their contribution to the company and is a great way to, not only boost employee happiness and engagement, but also bolster team building.

-How you go about this is entirely up to you: give everyone a day’s holiday on a certain date, throw a party, book a daytrip, arrange a picnic.
+How you go about this is entirely up to you: give everyone a day’s vacation on a certain date, throw a party, book a daytrip, arrange a picnic.
 The only limit is your imagination (and your budget.)

 And if shutting down the entire company for a day isn’t possible, you could always do this by department or team instead.